Moulberry/AxiomDocumentation/src/editor/toolmasks.md

 # Scripting

 Similar to the [Script Brush](/tools/painting/scriptbrush.md), the mask scripting allows users to input custom scripts using Lua.
+However, the rule of returning a boolean value still applies.

 ## Custom Variables